occursus (Latin) : a meeting; to run or bump into each other

 - a conceptual space for reflective practice and urban engagement

 - a space where various disciplines come together to explore the links between art and research

-occursus is a loosely organised, interdisciplinary collective of writers, artists and researchers.
+occursus is a collaborative project working with a loosely organised, interdisciplinary and perpetually changing collective of writers, artists and researchers.
 Founded in 2011, occursus hosts and develops reading groups, workshops, public seminar series, writing, exhibition curation and publication.